microsoftgraph/microsoft-graph-docs-contrib/concepts/accessreviews-reviewers-concept.md

 The primary reviewers are configured in the **reviewers** property of the access reviews [accessReviewScheduleDefinition](/graph/api/resources/accessreviewscheduledefinition?view=graph-rest-beta&preserve-view=true) resource, a property of the type [accessReviewReviewerScope](/graph/api/resources/accessreviewreviewerscope?view=graph-rest-beta&preserve-view=true).
 In addition, you can specificy fallback reviewers using **backupReviewers** or **fallbackReviewers**, another property of the type [accessReviewReviewerScope](/graph/api/resources/accessreviewreviewerscope?view=graph-rest-beta&preserve-view=true)

-Note that this property is not required when creating a self-review (where users review their own access).
+This property is not required when a self-review (where users review their own access) is created.

-### Use accessReviewReviewerScope to configure reviewers
+## Configure reviewers

-To configure the reviewers and/or fallback reviewers, set the values of **query**, **queryRoot**, and **queryType** properties of accessReviewReviewerScope.
+To configure the reviewers and fallback reviewers, set the values of **query**, **queryRoot**, and **queryType** properties of an accessReviewReviewerScope.
 [See the accessReviewReviewerScope](/graph/api/resources/accessreviewreviewerscope?view=graph-rest-beta&preserve-view=true) resource for descriptions of these properties.

 Example configurations of the **reviewers** or **backupReviewers** property using the accessReviewReviewerScope include the following:

+### Examples

 #### Example 1: A specific user as the reviewer